 This program takes place outside of a classroom.
 Students should bring along adequate sun protection, a hat and water bottle.
 Students will be monitored by BUEEC staff for fatigue and establish rest, food and water stops are timetabled into the excursion.
 BUEEC staff will assess the appropriateness of weather conditions before and during the activity.
 BUEEC staff will not allow students to climb trees, constantly monitor surroundings for slip/trip/fall hazards, and ensure that everyone wears appropriate footwear at all times.

-BUEEC staff carry a basic first aid kit suited to area in which the excursion occurs.
+BUEEC staff carry a basic first aid kit.
 The client school will provide class lists and advise BUEEC staff of medical information and individual behaviour/learning considerations prior to the excursion.
 Students with open cuts/abrasions are to be removed from the activity and treated immediately.
 If bleeding cannot be controlled completely, the participant should not be allowed to return to the activity.
 All clothing, equipment and surfaces contaminated by blood should be treated as potentially infectious.
 BUEEC staff will support client teachers in implementing the school's behaviour management strategies/plans as required.
 The BUEEC Student Code of Conduct will be adhered to throughout the program.
 BUEEC staff will discuss safety procedures/expectations at the commencement of the activity with client staff/students.
 BUEEC staff will monitor students for safe movement around the activity area and during activities.
 This includes the crossing of roads.

-Client schools requested to advise of any students with family law concerns.